enspirit/makefile-for-monorepos/README.md

 └── config.mk                  # Specific configuration and global ad-hoc rules
 ```

 1. All folders at level one will be considered *components* of the architecture as soon as they include a Dockerfile.
 It is the case in this example for *base*, *api* and *frontend*.
-For all of them you magically get all the [image rules](#per-component-image-rules).
+For all of them you magically get all the [component image rules](#per-component-image-rules) and [component standard rules](#per-component-standard-rules).

-2. All services defined in the docker-compose [currently enabled by the COMPOSE_FILE variable](https://docs.docker.com/compose/reference/envvars/#compose_file) automatically get the [lifecycle rules](#per-component-lifecycle-rules).
+2. All services defined in the docker-compose [currently enabled by the COMPOSE_FILE variable](https://docs.docker.com/compose/reference/envvars/#compose_file) automatically get the [component lifecycle rules](#per-component-lifecycle-rules).

 3. It provides 'magic' but it is still based on *make* so you can [configure or override](#configure-it) things and even [extend](#extend-it) them globally or on a component basis using `config.mk` and `makefile.mk` files.
 This allows you to extend rules without changing the original makefile so that you can get [bugfixes and improvements](#how-to-update)